Unstructured Data and Reliability Maturity Levels

 Grant Gerke | February 23, 2018

-Conference season is warming up even though the winter is still hanging on for most of the U.S. The ARC Advisory Group held its annual Forum in Florida last week and many presentations delved into machine learning and reliability programs.
+Conference season is warming up even though winter is still hanging on for most of the country.
+The ARC Advisory Group held its annual Forum in Florida last week and many presentations delved into machine learning and reliability programs.
 As mentioned in a recent post, “How Duke Power Started with IIoT in 2010,” asset management programs have been underway for some time now, as revealed in a stellar presentation from the ARC Forum in 2016.
 With that understanding, some companies are at different levels of maturity with their reliability programs or ISO 55001 efforts.

 Inderpreet Shoker, a research analyst at ARC Advisory Group, wrote a recent post on ARCweb.com detailing asset management approaches from companies employing higher-level software applications to reveal more data in their equipment.
 Advanced applications like machine learning allow production centers to find “unstructured” data in manufacturing systems, such as instructions or machine feedback.

 Manufacturers are turning to advanced analytics and machine learning to support predictive and prescriptive analytic solutions.
 By leveraging data from previously stranded smart sensors, equipment, and other assets, advanced analytics tools are becoming a strategic enabler to improve asset integrity and performance.